-1.3.2.1.0.1 Departmental Chairpersons
+1.3.2.1.0 Departmental Chairpersons

-The academic programs in each department are maintained by a departmental chairperson appointed by the Dean after consultation with the Provost and the faculty members of the department concerned.
-Ordinarily, appointments are for four years.
-Departmental chairpersons are responsible to the Dean and have the authority and responsibility to oversee matters pertaining to their departments and promote the sound development of their departments with due regard for the academic interests of the department and the general welfare of the University.
+The academic programs in each department are maintained by a departmental chairperson appointed by the Provost after consultation with the faculty members of the department concerned.
+Departmental chairpersons are responsible to the Provost and have the authority and responsibility to oversee matters pertaining to their departments and promote the sound development of their departments with due regard for the academic interests of the department and the general welfare of the University.
 Departmental chairpersons shall:

 - 1. Design and review with the members of the department academic programs and the curriculum of the department and submit catalog changes - 2.
 Maintain supervision over the quality of instruction given by the members of the faculty within the department.
-To do so, the departmental chairperson visits faculty in classes as required, conducts an annual review with each academic year faculty member in the department, and goes over that review with the Dean, submitting a written recommendation regarding re-appointment or separation.
+To do so, the departmental chairperson visits faculty in classes as required, conducts an annual review with each academic year faculty member in the department, and goes over that review with the Provost, submitting a written recommendation regarding re-appointment or separation.
 The departmental chairperson makes recommendations for the development of each faculty member.
 The departmental chairperson also provides for supervision and class visitation of adjunct faculty. - 3.
-With the Provost and Dean, supervise searches for fulltime faculty and make formal recommendations for hiring to the Provost and supervise the search for and recommend to the Dean the hiring of all adjunct faculty for the department. - 4.
-Submit to the Dean an annual departmental report and other reports as required by the Provost, standing committees and outside agencies. - 5.
-Work with the Dean to prepare for the Provost an annual budget. - 6.
+With the Provost, supervise searches for fulltime faculty and make formal recommendations for hiring to the Provost and supervise the search for all adjunct faculty for the department.

+- 4. Submit to the Provost an annual departmental report and other reports as required by the Provost, standing committees and outside agencies. - 5.
+Work with the Provost to prepare an annual budget. - 6.
 Plan with members of the department and submit to the Office of the Registrar the course schedule for the department.
 The chair shall also supervise the selection of textbooks. - 7.
 Prepare the annual departmental academic report and write the five-year self-study. - 8.
 Mentor faculty and encourage research, publication, and scholarly and professional activities by the members of the department. - 9.
-Meet with the faculty of their departments at least once a month and with students as appropriate.
-Copies of minutes of faculty departmental meetings are to be kept in the department and submitted to the Dean. - 10.
-Serve as a liaison to Enrollment Management for prospective students. - 11.
-Participate in specific program accreditation activities with the Dean. - 12.
-Be responsible for all departmental equipment and dedicated facilities. - 13.
-Supervise and evaluate any departmental staff - 14.
-Act as the liaison between the Office of Admission and the department, providing for faculty representation at open houses, registration days, preparation of departmental admission publications, analysis of transcripts, and meeting with prospective students.
-The chairperson may assign another faculty member to serve as a liaison to the Office of Admission. - 15.
+Meet with the faculty of their departments as needed and with students as appropriate.
+Copies of minutes of faculty departmental meetings are to be kept in the department and submitted to the Provost. - 10.
+Participate in specific program accreditation activities with the Provost. - 11.
+Be responsible for all departmental equipment and dedicated facilities. - 12.
+Supervise and evaluate any departmental staff - 13.
 Act as the departmental liaison with allied programs.

-1.3.2.1.0.2 Departmental Administration
+1.3.2.1.0.1 Departmental Administration